skyt-a/gm-route-replay/docs/en/api/react/useRouteReplay.md

 # useRouteReplay()

 A custom hook for easily implementing the route replay functionality in React applications.
-It wraps `@gm/route-replay-core`'s `createPlayer` and integrates it with React's state management and lifecycle.
+It wraps `gm-route-replay-core`'s `createPlayer` and integrates it with React's state management and lifecycle.

 ## Signature